Legal requirements for tourism businesses

 Food operations include selling, cooking, storing, handling, preparing and distributing food and drink.

-If you're serving food to your guests, you also need to insure that you comply with other relevant laws relating to food safety, hygiene and labelling.
+If you're serving food to your guests, you also need to ensure that you comply with other relevant laws relating to food safety, hygiene and labelling.
 Find detailed information on each below.

 - Hygiene for food businesses - store food correctly ensuring good hygiene and comply with health standards